nguyensjsu/su18-202-seekers/README.md

 # Design Decisions

 1. Implemented the following components:
-	* Sign In / Sign Up API
+    * User profile and authentication API
     * Order Management API
     * Card Management API
     * Payment API

 2. Designed persistence layer as a single jar plugin.
 Created a single Spring Boot project in which each team member contributed for the above components to create the Data access layer.
 3. Created four Java Spring projects as business logic components which uses Spring REST controllers for exposing the API endpoints.
 4. Included Persistence layer as a plugin in each of the above project component.
 5. Written unit test cases using JUnit for these components.
 6. In order to follow Microservices architecture, all the APIs has been deployed to individual AWS cloud environments to have a proper decoupling between them.
 7. Deployment:
      * Deployed Order Management and Card Management API to AWS Docker Containers using ECS.
      * Deployed Sign In / Sign Up and Payment API to AWS in an Auto Scaled EC2 Cluster with Load Balancer.

 # Architecture Diagram